coderonfleek/dta-rag-pipeline/README.md

 - Pull source documents into a SQLite database
 - Chunk documents
-- Embed documents with HuggingFace
+- Embed documents with HuggingFace (Only)
 - Save and load vectors using Chroma (local vector database)

 ### Requirements